Donald Trump, in His Own Words and Deeds

 The last time it was invoked was to enable the Japanese internment, in which American citizens were taken from their homes and put in camps for committing no crime beyond having the wrong nation of origin.

-The reference to it here puts a lie on the notion that Trump would only be going after illegal immigrants, as nation of origin is the only criteria for this statute; targeted individuals need not have ever broken a single law.
+The reference to it here puts a lie on the notion that Trump would only be going after illegal immigrants, as nation of origin is the only criterion for this statute; targeted individuals need not have ever broken a single law.

 Even if you believe that the courts would rule against using it today, they are far, far too slow to stop a significant amount of detention and deportation from occurring under its auspices.
 And do not forget that the first line of courts faced in immigration cases are not part of the judicial branch at all, but actually part of the Department of Justice.